rbhirve/markdown-API/attendance/cycle/delete.md

-# Delete User's Account
+# Delete Attendance's Cycle

-Delete the Account of the Authenticated User if they are Owner.
+Delete the Cycle of the Authenticated User if they are Owner.

-**URL** : `/api/accounts/:pk/`
+**URL** : `/attendance/settings/deleteattendancecycle/29/`

 **URL Parameters** : `pk=[integer]` where `pk` is the ID of the Account in the database.